16 Ways to be Mindful in 2016

 Use mindfulness tools

 There are so many wonderful mindfulness tools which you can use to bring your focus into the moment, including body mists (I have several from Combardis Elixirs and I love them!), jewellery, books, a drink bottle...
 Anything which you can use to remind yourself to be present.
+Be sure to check out my article Mental Health Tool to Improve Wellbeing and Reduce Stress.

 Learn new ways to be mindful